imarc/handbook/strategy.markdown

 ### Production Specification

 Summary
-:	A 15–80 page document for projects with production scope *over 200 hours*.
+:	A 15–80 page document for projects with production scope of *over 250 hours*.

 Time Req
 :	 90–170 hours, *in addition to Discovery Activities*.